isomerpages/moe-chijsngpri/_student-development/Character and Values Education/Sexuality Education.md

 **Information for Parents**

-8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.
+8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

-9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;[here](https://chijstnicholasgirls-moe-edu-sg-admin.cwp.sg/qql/slot/u569/Student%20Development/2023/2023%20Opt-Out%20Form%20for%20SEd.pdf).
+9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](https://chijstnicholasgirls-moe-edu-sg-admin.cwp.sg/qql/slot/u569/Student%20Development/2023/2023%20Opt-Out%20Form%20for%20SEd.pdf).
 The completed opt-out form is to be submitted by 10 February 2023.

-10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at&nbsp;+65&nbsp;6454 9698&nbsp;for discussion or to seek clarification about the school’s Sexuality Education programme.
+10. Parents can contact the school at +65 6454 9698 for discussion or to seek clarification about the school’s Sexuality Education programme.